zachs9/NUMBAT/README.md

 Visualisation Walk Through.ipynb is a Python Jupyter Notebook going over how to create different visualisation types with teh visualisation toolkit and datadict.pickle

-Disertation contains a copy of the disertation
+Thesis contains a copy of the disertation